 What can I do about the effects of pregnancy or breastfeeding on my breasts?

 For patients who would like to reduce the appearance of sagginess and loose, excess skin among the breasts that has appeared due to pregnancy or breastfeeding, a breast lift

 can address those goals.
 Breast augmentation can benefit women who experience a loss of volume after pregnancy, and breast reduction can help those who have experienced a surge in breast volume that they are ultimately dissatisfied with after pregnancy.

 Can I have tummy tuck surgery before having children?

 It is generally advisable to wait until you plan to have no more children before undergoing full tummy tuck surgery (abdominoplasty) or other options such as a mini tummy tuck or an extended tummy tuck.
 This is mainly because the abdominal skin and muscles will obviously become quite stretched during pregnancy, which may require another tummy tuck surgery later to make it appear as it was before.
 In fact, tummy tuck surgery is often an ideal procedure for women who would like to specifically address the physical changes pregnancy can cause in the abdominal area.
 With that in mind, it is still possible to have children after a tummy tuck procedure, and many patients have normal pregnancies following tummy tuck surgery.
-Dr. Vogel will talk with you about your needs and goals and offer guidance on your available options.
+Your plastic surgeon will talk with you about your needs and goals and offer guidance on your available options.